photo/documentation/docs/faq/Plans.markdown

 # Trovebox Plans

-## Is a trial available?
-Yes, each plan comes with a 14-day free trial.

-## Do I need to enter a credit card to use the free trial?
-No. After your trial ends we’ll ask you for your credit card info so you can continue using Trovebox.

 ## Do you store users' credit card info?
 No, we don't.
-Your credit card info doesn't go through our servers at all, instead traveling securely from your server to our payment processor's.
+Your credit card info doesn't go through our servers at all, instead traveling securely from your computer to our payment processor's.

 ## Do I have to renew manually?
 Nope.
 We'll alert you when your subscription is going to renew.